weina1117/weina1117.github.io/_posts/2016-12-12-Inside-the-JVM.md

 ##### Stack

-This is an exacutive area of a thread, it holds the state of current method in discrete frame.
+This is an executive area of a thread, it holds the state of current method in discrete frame.
 And in this stack, each method has its frame.
 The frame is a unit of the stack.
 The Java virtual machine only performs two operations directly on Java Stacks: it pushes and pops frames.
 When a thread invokes a Java method, the virtual machine creates and pushes a new frame onto the thread's